Vivadhanajaya: Family

 Prince Vivadhanajaya was married twice.
 Both of his wives were of princely rank and are descended from Chakri kings.
 He was first married to Mom Rajawongse Chaovarit Snidvongs in 1921, they had two children together, she died in 1929.
 Her grandfather was Prince Wongsa Dhiraj Snid.
 Afterwards he married Mom Chao Patkanana Kitiyakara, a daughter of Prince Kitiyakara Voralaksana, the Prince of Chantaburi, and they had one child together.
 His second wife was the half-sister of Prince Nakkhatra Mangala, father of Queen Sirikit.

 Death

-Prince Vivadhanajaya suffered from heart disease later in his life.
+Prince Vivadhanajaya had heart disease later in his life.
 On 22 August 1960 while writing a letter his heart stopped.
 He died at the age of 61 years, 3 months and 24 days.
-King Bhumibol receive the news of his death at the Queluz Palace, Lisbon, during a state visit to Portugal.
-The king assigned his mother, Princess Srinagarindra (who was regent at the time) to presided over the funeral ceremony.
+King Bhumibol received the news of his death at the Queluz Palace, Lisbon, during a state visit to Portugal.
+The king assigned his mother, Princess Srinagarindra (who was regent at the time) to preside over the funeral ceremony.